Transfer to Secondary School - Year 7 September 2020

 If your son was unsuccessful in reaching the Selective Eligibility Test pass mark for our School but you wish to appeal, then you must have listed WCGS as a preference on your CAF in order to invoke your right of appeal.
-For further information, please read the SET FAQs on this website.
+For further information, please read the Selective Eligibility Test (SET) FAQs on this website.

 Lodging an Appeal for a Year 7 place

 - Please contact the Admissions Officer at Wallington County Grammar School in writing (via a letter addressed to the school or via an email to email@example.com) if you wish to appeal.
-Please ensure you provide your son's full name and date of birth and your home address.
-The Admissions Officer will then either email you or post to you an Appeals Pack containing an Appeals Information sheet and an Appeal Against Admission Form for you to complete and return along with any supporting documents.
-We ask that this form and supporting documentation where possible are returned to the School by midday on Monday 30th March 2020 (20 school days from National Offer Day) to allow all of the Transfer to Secondary School Appeals to be heard on the same day in May/June 2020.
+Please ensure you provide your son's full name, his date of birth and your home address.
+The Admissions Officer will then post you an Appeals Pack containing an Appeals Information Sheet and an Appeal Against Admission Form for you to complete and return along with any supporting documents.
+We ask that this form and supporting documentation where possible are returned to the School by midday on Monday 30th March 2020 (20 school days from National Offer Day) to allow all of the Transfer to Secondary School Appeals for Year 7 places to be heard on the same day in May/June 2020.

 - Please make every effort to send all documents to support your appeal at the same time.

-- One original AND four copies of your supporting documentation AND your completed Appeals form need to be provided (collated into 5 separate packs).
-This is to ensure that the School, the Clerk to the Appeals Panel and each of the 3 Appeals Panels members each have a copy of your Appeals Form and supporting documentation.
+- One original AND four copies of your supporting documentation AND your completed Appeals form need to be provided (collated into 5 separate packs please).
+This is to ensure that the School, the Clerk to the Appeals Panel and each of the 3 Appeals Panels members have a copy of your Appeals Form and supporting documentation.